mateoespinosa/cem/README.md

 locations but their paths will have to be modified in the respective experiment scripts.

+You can also **overwrite the location of the dataset of interest** (either CUB or CELEBA) by providing a path to its data using the `DATASET_DIR` enviroment variable.
+Otherwise, we expect CUB's data to be stored at `cem/data/CUB200/` and CELEBA's data to be stored at `cem/data/celeba`.

 # Citation

 If you would like to cite this repository, or the accompanying paper, please use the following citation:
 ```